 - Credit shelter trust — Also called a bypass or family trust, this allows a grantor to place enough wealth in trust for heirs so that the remainder, which the grantor passes on via a will, does not trigger estate tax.
 The assets in a credit shelter trust are not subject to estate tax.

 - Generation-skipping trust — Also called a dynasty trust, this enables you to transfer a substantial amount of money tax-free to beneficiaries at least two generations your junior.
 It’s an excellent way to provide a legacy for your grandchildren.

 - Qualified personal residence trust — A QPRT keeps the value of your primary residence or vacation home from being added to your estate, thereby guarding against real property that may appreciate in value triggering the estate tax.

 - Irrevocable life insurance trust — This trust removes your life insurance from the taxable estate.
 It’s an excellent way to leave a tax-free legacy to loved ones.

 - Qualified terminable interest property trust — A QTIP trust helps a person in a second marriage provide for the lifetime needs of a second spouse while preserving a legacy for children from the first marriage.

 The right trust or combination of trusts can help you achieve your retirement and legacy goals.
 But to get the most out of your estate plan, you need personalized advice from an experienced estate planning lawyer who’s ready to go the extra mile to serve you.

-Contact an Arizona estate planning lawyer to discuss trusts for your estate
+Contact an Arizona estate planning firm to discuss trusts for your estate

-Pennington Law — Estate Planning, PLLC helps clients in Surprise, West Sun City and Buckeye establish trusts for asset protection and legacy concerns.
-Call 623-208-7867 or contact my office online to schedule a consultation.
+Pennington Law, PLLC helps clients in Surprise, West Sun City and Buckeye establish trusts for asset protection and legacy concerns.
+Call 623-208-7867 or contact our office online to schedule a consultation.
 Home and hospital visits are also available.